 You should also take a look at policymaker at disclose.io which aims to create a “one-stop-shop” policy generator for anyone launching a vulnerability disclosure program and among other things, generate a security.txt file.

 Danish Security.txt hall of fame

-Disclaimer: the list is compiled from a scan on the 1st of September 2021, please feel free to do a pull request to this post/article to update the list.
+Disclaimer: The list is compiled from a scan on the 1st of April 2022, please feel free to do a pull request to this post/article to update the list.

 What can we do as a community?

 Reach out to your local security department and inform them of the security.txt IETF draft and point them to https://securitytxt.org/ You can use this Danish/English template: